wwcs2026/wwcs2026.github.io/speakers.md

 [Marta Sales Pardo](http://seeslab.info/researchers/sales-pardo/)

-Marta Sales-Pardo (Barcelona, 1976) graduated in Physics at Universitat de Barcelona in 1998, and obtained a PhD in Physics from Universitat de Barcelona in 2002.
-She then moved to Northwestern University, where she first worked as a postdoctoral fellow and, later, as a Fulbright Scholar.
-In 2008, she became a Research Assistant Professor at the Northwestern University Clinical and Translational Science Institute with joint appointments in the Department of Chemical and Biological Engineering and the Northwestern Institute on Complex Systems.
-In 2009, she accepted her current position as an Associate Professor in the Departament d'Engineyria Química at Universitat Rovira i Virgili.
+Marta Sales-Pardo obtained a PhD in Physics from Universitat de Barcelona.
+She did her postdoctoral work at Northwestern University, where she was the recipient of a Fulbright Scholarship and later she became a Research Assistant Professor at the Northwestern University Clinical and Translational Science Institute with joint appointments in the Department of Chemical and Biological Engineering and the Northwestern Institute on Complex Systems.
+In 2009 she moved to Universitat Rovira i Virgili where she is now a Professor in the Department of Chemical Engineering and coleads the SEES lab with Roger Guimerà.

+In 2013 and 2021 she received an ICREA Acadèmia Award for her excellence in research.
+From 2019 until 2021 she was member of the Advisory Board of the McDonnell Foundation.
+Since 2021 she is a Fellow of the Network Science Society.
+Since July 2022 she is the president of the Catalan Complex Systems Society.

 <!---
 <img style="float: centre;" src="/assets/image23/speakers/karolinewiesner.jpg" width="25%"/>